gesteves/kona/README.md

 ## Setup

-Kona leverages Middleman's [data files](https://middlemanapp.com/advanced/data-files/) functionality by making API calls to various services, manipulating the responses as needed, and dropping the data in the `data/` folder as JSON files, which makes them available as data in the app's templates and helper methods.
+Kona leverages Middleman's [data files](https://middlemanapp.com/advanced/data-files/) by making API calls to various services, manipulating the responses as needed, and dropping the data in the `data/` folder as JSON files, which makes them available as data in the app's templates and helper methods.
 To do this, you'll need to set up these services and add the necessary credentials as environment variables.
 Check out the `.env.example` file in the repo to see the credentials you'll need.

 ### Required services

+#### Netlify

+Kona can technically be hosted basically anywhere because it's just a static site generator, but it works much better on Netlify since it's set up to use Netlify features such as [Build Hooks](https://docs.netlify.com/configure-builds/build-hooks/) and [Image CDN](https://docs.netlify.com/image-cdn/overview/).

 #### Contentful

-[Contentful](https://www.contentful.com/) is used to author most of the site's content, including the blog articles.
+[Contentful](https://www.contentful.com/) is the CMS used to author most of the site's content, including the blog articles.
 Unfortunately, there's no quick way to set this up, but you'll want a content model like this:

 ![cf-Given to Tri-master-2024-02-26_14-27-43](https://github.com/gesteves/kona/assets/6379/02191523-7786-4b36-860e-a00671938e1e)